When We Act Affirmatively

 The jurisdictional threshold for the Executive Order’s AAP requirements is unchanged since 1968, with 50 years’ worth of inflation occurring, and additional requirements (including the quantifiable results component) added on, since.

 The inflation adjusted equivalent of $50,000 in 1968 is more than $350,000 today.1 To be consistent with the original percentage of total contracts covered by the AAP requirements, the single contract value threshold today would also be much closer to, if not more than $350,000.
-A more consistent threshold value might be the Simplified Acquisition Threshold (contracts below that value are subject to simplified procedures and reserved for small businesses) which was raised to $250,000 in 2018, and is increased for inflation by the FAR Council periodically, as the value to be recognized for contracts subject to the FAR.
+A more consistent threshold value might be the Simplified Acquisition Threshold (a statutorily defined dollar amount, below which, contracts are subject to simplified procedures and reserved for small businesses), which was raised to $250,000 in 2018, and which is increased for inflation by the FAR Council periodically for contracts subject to the FAR.

 The 50+ employees threshold acts as a built-in limitation to reduce the burden on smaller businesses regardless of inflation, except it hasn’t.
 In May 1968, the OFCC issued regulations for the EO that contained the current AAP jurisdictional threshold, and at that time the results-awareness component of the AAP requirements was solely to perform a subjective annual review of: minority representation in all job categories, outreach efforts and hiring practices.
 Today, the AAP regulations require a results-awareness component of a quantified analysis of availability to incumbents, and the setting of objective placement goals for any group not represented as would reasonably be expected given their availability.
 When adding the goals and timetables requirements in 1970, the agency provided no commentary on the additional time or cost of complying, and since that time, has similarly offered little discussion of their costs.2 Like most regulations, complying with the AAP requirements is disproportionally harder on smaller businesses.
 A company with 55 employees will not have the same resources to engage in the more thorough and documented analysis now required, and / or the typical pricing of outside compliance services produces a higher per employee cost than it does for, a company with 550 employees.
 With the additional requirements brought about since 1968, a more reasonable AAP threshold today might be 100+ employees, which is also the employee threshold for the required disparate impact analysis under the UGESP; and, that should also increase the threshold for EEO-1 reporting to 100+ employees like any other employer since the requirement to file at 50+ for contractors is currently equal to the AAP threshold.